trothr/blog/sir.santa/2024/20240223-you-have-received.md

 Say there's a certain party that I do business with.
 Maybe it's the insurance company.
 Maybe it's the doctor.
 I appreciate that they want to keep our correspondence private.
 Thank you!
 Sincerely.
-But you can do better.
+But, providers, you can do better.
 You really *should* do better.

 The trouble with most "secured" services is that they make you